-In this guide, we’ll look at 25 early 2000s home decor trends that defined the era, from statement colors and busy textures to the finishes and materials that shaped everyday spaces.
+In this guide, we’ll look at 25 early 2000s home decor trends that defined the era, from statement colours and busy textures to the finishes and materials that shaped everyday spaces.
 You’ll also see which 2000s home decor trends still work today, which ones are better left behind, and how to update the look without making your home feel stuck in the past.

 What defined early 2000s home decor?